Spillover (economics): Examples of spillover effects

-The Great Depression
+Great Depression

 The Great Depression that began in 1929 is a significant example of how spillover effects can occur.
+It all started in the United States, but spread to the rest of the world and influenced local economies for many years.

 Economists debate the exact cause of the Great Depression however, it is mostly regarded as a confluence of events including the stock market crash of 1929, banking panics and monetary contraction, decreased international lending and tariffs.

 A contributing factor which led to the Great Depression and Spillover effects was the stock market crash of 1929.
-As the stock market boomed during the 1920’s it was regarded as a way to earn profit easily.
-However as investors began to purchase stock through loans, the stock market began overpriced and highly financed through investor debt.
+As the stock market boomed during the 1920s it was regarded as a way to earn profit easily.
+However, as investors began to purchase stock through loans, the stock market began overpriced and highly financed through investor debt.
 Once prices fell, investors rushed to sell stock in order to limit losses leading to the spillover effects of low consumer confidence and in turn low consumer spending, investment, production and high unemployment.